christianhbye/croissant/README.md

 ## Installation
 For the latest release, do `pip install croissant-sim` (see https://pypi.org/project/croissant-sim).
 Git clone this repository for the newest changes (this is under activate development, do so at your own risk!).

-CROISSANT depends on the package pygdsm which is not uploaded to PyPI.
-This package will therefore not automatically be installed with CROISSANT, but is available on GitHub at https://github.com/telegraphic/pygdsm.

 ## Demo
 Jupyter Notebook: https://nbviewer.org/github/christianhbye/croissant/blob/main/notebooks/example_sim.ipynb